GAP-ART-RWTH/GAPic/README.md

     Will be done with the new function from GAP 4.13 which checks if a Package is Loaded, see https://github.com/GAP-ART-RWTH/GAPic/issues/15
     First version done with [6154816](https://github.com/GAP-ART-RWTH/GAPic/commit/615481673a4307907de49704bb99eb3c69ebf0c7)
 - [x] Add DrawSurfaceToJavascript functionality (now called DrawComplexToJavaScript)
+- [ ] Finish review of the manual, currently is in a beta state

 ## Contact